A7mad-Alone/Smart-House-TM4C-ESP32/README.md

 ---

-## 📌 Notes
+### 📌 Notes

 - All hardware explanations and planning considerations are included in the attached report PDF.
 - This repo is designed for educational purposes and can be extended into a production-grade system with cloud connectivity, mobile app integration, and advanced control logic.

 ---

-## 📄 License
+### 📄 License

-This project is for academic demonstration only.
-If you wish to reuse parts of the code or design, please give proper credit to the contributors.
+This project is licensed under the MIT License — you are free to use, modify, and distribute the code with proper credit.
+While this is an open-source academic project, we kindly ask that you acknowledge the original contributors if reusing or building upon this work.